EXCLUSIVE-US to levy fees on China-linked ships, push allies to do likewise, draft executive order says | Law-Order

 EXCLUSIVE-US to levy fees on China-linked ships, push allies to do likewise, draft executive order says

 The document draws from a U.S. Trade Representative's office proposal last month to levy fees of up to $1.5 million on Chinese-built vessels entering U.S. ports after a probe into China's growing domination of global shipbuilding, maritime and logistics sectors.
-A key difference is that the draft executive order appears to have removed language stating that port fees on fleets would be imposed when those ships account for 25% or more of ships that are operating, slated for delivery or on order.
+A key difference is that the draft executive order does not include USTR language stating that port fees on fleets would be imposed when Chinese-built ships account for 25% or more of vessels operating, slated for delivery or on order.

 The United States is planning to charge fees for docking at U.S. ports on any ship that is part of a fleet that includes Chinese-built or Chinese-flagged vessels and will push allies to act similarly or face retaliation, a draft executive order stated.
 The administration of U.S. President Donald Trump is drafting the executive order in a bid to resuscitate domestic shipbuilding and weaken China's grip on the global shipping industry.